 What is Value Investing?

-Value Investing Returns
+The Theory Behind Value Investing

 For Ben Graham, value investing meant finding companies that were undervalued and waiting until the market bid them up to their true value.

 By the time Warren Buffett started investing money, though, the economy had changed, and finding deeply undervalued companies was not as easy as it had been in Graham’s time.